The space between anxiety and optimism.

 First, know that a good morning routine sets us up for a good day.

-Beyond eating well and exercise, one proven way to maintain a positive mindset is to start the day reflecting on what you’re grateful for. https://www.psychologytoday.com/us/blog/mindful-anger/201807/science-proves-gratitude-is-key-well-being Studies in neuroscience show practicing gratefulness improves mood by engaging the hypothalamus – the regulator of stress in the brain.
+Beyond eating well and exercise, one proven way to maintain a positive mindset is to start the day reflecting on what we’re grateful for.
+It may sound hokey but it’s true.
+Studies in neuroscience show practicing gratefulness improves mood by engaging the hypothalamus – the regulator of stress in the brain.

 Second, cultivate the self-awareness to know when anxiety is winning.

-Checking in with ourselves before getting on the phone with the staff can preempt fallout from a bad mood because we just saw last week’s numbers.
+Checking in with ourselves before getting on the phone with the staff can preempt fallout from a bad mood brought on by seeing last week’s numbers.
 A little positive self-talk can help to reset that negative mindset.
 Just reminding myself, this too shall pass works for me.